Top 10 essentials for self-sufficient camping

 - Open fire cooking kit (tripod, grill, adjustable hooks, etc.)

-- Container and cutlery (compact cooking set, multipurpose cutlery)
+- Container and cutlery (compact cooking pot, multi-purpose cutlery)

 - Solar cooking method for suitable regions

-Advanced technology: Choose integrated "reactor" systems where the burner and pan form an optimized unit.
+Advanced technology: opt for integrated "reactor" type systems where the burner and pan form an optimized unit.
 They consume up to 30% less fuel and are wind-resistant, a crucial factor for extended autonomy.

-Fatal mistake: relying on a single fuel.
-Your gas canister could leak, your gasoline could spill.
-Redundancy isn't a luxury... but basic prudence.
+Fatal mistake: relying on a single fuel source.
+Your gas canister might leak, your gasoline might spill.
+Redundancy isn't a luxury... it's basic prudence.

 Your shelter must adapt to changing conditions while maintaining a reasonable weight:

-- Main tarp (3x3m minimum) made of durable material
+- Main tarp (minimum 3x3m) made of durable material

 - Independent mosquito net for insects

-Advanced Technique: Master at least three tarp configurations: standard A-frame for normal conditions, pyramid for high winds, and plow-point to maximize the area covered while minimizing the equipment needed.
+Advanced technique: master at least three tarp configurations: standard A-frame for normal conditions, pyramid for strong winds, and plow-point to maximize covered space while minimizing the equipment needed.

-Fatal mistake: choosing an overly technical shelter that becomes unusable if a part breaks or is lost.
+A fatal mistake: choosing a shelter that is too technically complex and becomes unusable if a part breaks or is lost.
 Technical simplicity guarantees long-term reliability.

 4. All-weather fire management system